Place names of Palestine: Exceptions

-Yehuda Elitzor observes that in the majority of cases, Arab-speaking conquerors, rulers, or settlers did not give new names to places where their original names were known and existing; an exception is the city of Hebron, for which its historic name was replaced by the Arabic name "Khalil al-Rahman"; he suggests that the new name was lifted from a tradition prevalent among the Jews of Hebron.
+Yehuda Elitzor observes that in the majority of cases, Arabic-speakers did not give new names to places where their original names were known and existing; an exception is the city of Hebron, for which its historic name was replaced by the Arabic name "Khalil al-Rahman"; he suggests that the new name was lifted from a tradition prevalent among the Jews of Hebron.

 Linguistic conversion

 The Hebrew letter Ḥet (ח) is correctly Ḥāʾ (ح) in Arabic, though frequently also Ḫāʾ(خ), and sometimes 'Ayn (ع) takes its place (as happened in Beth Horon > Beit 'Ur).
 Guerin noted that in his time, Beit Hanina was sometimes referred to as Bayt 'Anina.
-The Talmud refers to this mistake of [ħ] and [ʕ] as Galilean vulgarism.
-The Samaritans confused ח and ק.